DataMinerX/auto-digitizer/README.md

 # auto-digitizer
-For low vegetation segmentation in aerial image processing Export Segment part as .kml
+For low vegetation/structures/any custom assets segmentation in aerial image processing Export Segment part as .kml
 Used Global Mapper for Verification see the demo folder for more details